 Community Science - You can use your birding to do good!
 Submit your lists to eBird and your photos to iNaturalist.
-Your bird list and photos can provide valuable data to scientists and researchers who may use that data to learn more about birds and our world!
+Your bird list and images can provide valuable data to scientists and researchers who may use that data to learn more about birds and our world!

-Also, both eBird and iNaturalist are great tools for tracking your own sightings.
+Also, both eBird and iNaturalist are great tools for tracking your sightings.
 They can help you figure out where to go to see birds, what birds you need for your lists, and more.

-Many birds on the Oregon Coast come and go with the seasons, some migrate here in the winter, others migrate away, and then some stick around year round.
+Many birds on the Oregon Coast come and go with the seasons; some migrate here in the winter, others migrate away, and then some stick around year-round.

 Spring - This is the time that birds get ready to start breeding.
 The Tufted Puffins, cormorants, and others return to Haystack Rock.
-American Robins return to the fields and parks and Red-winged Blackbirds, the Bird of Cannon Beach, fill the wetlands with their harsh song and flash the red badges on their shoulders.
+American Robins return to the fields and parks, and Red-winged Blackbirds, the Bird of Cannon Beach, fill the wetlands with their harsh song and flash the red badges on their shoulders.

 Birdwatching Locations: Check out these Good Spots

 The Portland Audubon offers some fun and educational community science projects that you can participate in if you are in Cannon Beach at the right time of year.
-Be aware that many of them do require some sort of training.
+Be aware that many of them do require some training.

 If educating visitors at Haystack Rock is your idea of a low tide well spent, the Haystack Rock Awareness Program could use your help teaching visitors about the abundance of tidal life and helping to protect this iconic monolith for future generations.

 Additionally, there are a variety of podcasts about the subject, including Hannah and Erik Go Birding, a show by our local Cannon Beach couple that covers birding topics that span the world.
-Feel free to stop by their hotel the Sea Breeze Court with any birding questions!
+Feel free to stop by their hotel, the Sea Breeze Court, with any birding questions!